mircealungu/mircea/essays/devx-and-ai.md

 # The ...
 Unknown
 As of today, there remain many open questions:
-### 1. What is the impact of this kind of generated code on  systems maintainability?
+### 1. What is the impact of this kind of generated code on  system maintainability?
 Indeed, **maintenance** is the longest phase in the life of a system.
 These days we call it  software evolution exactly to acknowledge its importance and extent.
 We have no idea **whether a patchwork of generated code, cobbled together will result in reliable and maintainable** systems.

 ### 2. *For whom* and *when* are these tools good?